Showing posts with label research. Show all posts

 The GPPP has been criticised as being an unelected network of governments, corporations, and international organisations, that use manipulative control mechanisms to seize global resources and achieve economic dominance.
 Critics including civil society groups and organisations, such as Public Services International, have highlighted concerns with the GPPP.
 These include its lack of transparency, accountability, and undue private influence over public policy.
 The GPPP skirts these issues through deploying deceptive terminology.
 Terms like "inclusive," "sustainable," "equity," and "resilience" mask the GPPPs true intentions, promoting a false image of environmental care, whilst advancing a covert agenda.
 Notably, the GPPP has created an asset rating system tied to Sustainable Development Goals and Stakeholder Capitalism Metrics, that serve to support technocratic economic and social control by redefining and commodifying the "global commons."
 Hubristic claims like the "planetary diet" are all part of a well-considered propaganda approach to shape and control media discourse via definitional pattern control.
 The authors of the ‘Meat vs EAT-LANCET’ report use of the neologism "mis-influencer" serves as an example of this in enabling them to determine who falls under this new category, rather than speak to earlier examples.
 In addition to such control, another aim of the report is to serve as a wrap-up smear that can be linked in results from Search Engines, Artificial Intelligence chats, plus on Wikipedia to the twenty "mis-influencers" profiles.
 This is a contemporary tactic through which high-profile dissidents are targeted by the playbook of 'Big Food'... who copied and built on the Tobacco industry’s original edition (Brownell et al., 2009).

-Don't believe the Meat vs EAT-LANCET report hype, the EAT-Lancet Commission's 2025 report is just a bad GPP sequel.
-If the planetary health diet was a product of honest science, it would not fear critics pointing out this phd's faulty reasoning.
-And it would not need to smear experts with a made-up claim to pre-bunk an inevitable "backlash" of critique.
+Don't believe the Meat vs EAT-LANCET report's hype, the EAT-Lancet Commission's 2025 report is just a bad GPP sequel.
+If the planetary health diet was a product of honest science, it would not fear critics pointing out the PHD's faulty reasoning.
+And it would not need to smear experts with made-up claims in a fake "report" for pre-bunking an inevitable "backlash" of well-deserved critique.

 If you have suggestions for improving this post, do comment below, or contact me